Jamalpur Locomotive Workshop: IRIMEE

-The Indian Railways Institute of Mechanical and Electrical Engineering (also known as IRIMEE) at Jamalpur is the oldest of the Centralised Training Institutions (CTIs) of Indian Railway.
+The Indian Railways Institute of Mechanical and Electrical Engineering (also known as IRIMEE) at Jamalpur is the oldest of the Centralized Training Institutions (CTIs) of the Indian Railway.
 IRIMEE started as a technical school attached to the Jamalpur Workshops in the 1900s, then the largest railway repair workshops in India.
-After the first World War, the technical school was greatly expanded for training of railway apprentices and supervisory staff involved with mechanical engineering.
+After the first World War, the technical school was greatly expanded for the taining of railwroadapprentices and supervisory staff involved with mechanical engineering.
 In the 1960s, a Diesel Traction Faculty was set up to conduct training courses and publish educational materials as IR engaged in desalinization.

-In 1971 the school was renamed as the IRIMEE, and brought under the direct control of the Railway Board.
+In 1971 the school was renamed the IRIMEE, and brought under the direct control of the Railway Board.
 In 1988 IRIMEE began conducting the various required courses for IRSME probationary engineers and various Mechanical Engineering staff.
 From 1997, IRIMEE has also been conducting various short-duration courses for other staff on various engineering topics.
 Topics include rolling stock and workshop technology, management science, and information technology aimed at officers and supervisory staff.

 Current activities

-With the gradual eclipse of steam traction on Indian Railways, steam locomotive activities, which had peaked to 600 standard units per month in 1962–63, started declining in the late 60’s and finally the steam activities came to a complete end in August 1992.
-The shop kept pace with both, the technology change and technology up gradation on Indian Railways and diversified its activities to the Overhauling and Repair of Diesel Locomotives, Overhauling and Repair of various types of Wagons, Manufacture and Overhauling of Diesel Hydraulic Break Down Cranes up to 140 tonne capacity and Manufacture and Repair of various types of Tower Cars.
+With the gradual eclipse of steam traction on Indian Railways, steam locomotive activities, which had peaked to 600 standard units per month in 1962–63, started declining in the late 60's and finally the steam activities came to a complete end in August 1992.
+The shop kept pace with both, the technology change and technology up gradation on Indian Railways and diversified its activities to the overhauling and repair of diesel locomotives, overhauling and repair of various types of wagons, manufacture and overhauling of diesel hydraulic break-down cranes up to 140 tonne capacity and the manufacturing and repair of various types of tower cars.

-Apart from the above activity Jamalpur shops are also engaged in the following activities:
+Apart from the above activity, Jamalpur shops are also engaged in the following activities:

 Periodical overhauling (POH) and repair of diesel locomotives

 Periodical overhauling (POH) and repair of diesel locomotives at Jamalpur Workshop started in 1982 the workshop caters full demand of Eastern Railway.
-The Workshop also deals with Special repairs to accident involved locomotives and locomotives owned by various Public Sector Undertakings like NTPC, CPT, SAIL in the eastern region.
-So far 84 such Locomotives from PSUs have been repaired and generated a cash inflow of ₹ 26 crores.
+The Workshop also deals with special repairs to accident involved locomotives and locomotives owned by various public sector undertakings like NTPC, CPT, SAIL in the eastern region.
+So far 84 such locomotives from PSUs have been repaired and generated a cash inflow of ₹ 26 crores.